EthanSansom/friendlynumber/README.md

-- The blog [Pointless Large Number Stuff](https://sites.google.com/site/pointlesslargenumberstuff/home/1/extendedillions1) by cookiefonster informed the naming of numbers larger than 1,000,000
+- The blog [Pointless Large Number Stuff](https://sites.google.com/site/pointlesslargenumberstuff/home/1/extendedillions1) by @cookiefonster informed the naming of numbers larger than 1,000,000
-- Robert Munafo’s writing on the [Conway-Wechsler system](https://www.mrob.com/pub/math/largenum.html#conway-wechsler) for naming arbitrarily large numbers was used for the naming of numbers greater than 10^3003
+- Robert Munafo’s writing on the [Conway-Wechsler system](https://www.mrob.com/pub/math/largenum.html#conway-wechsler) for naming arbitrarily large numbers was used for the naming of numbers 10^3003 and larger
-- Steve Olsen’s table of [“Big-Ass Numbers”](https://www.olsenhome.com/bignumbers/) was very helpful for testing `number_friendly()`
+- Steve Olsen’s table of [“Big-Ass Numbers”](https://www.olsenhome.com/bignumbers/) was used for testing `number_friendly()`